I Cruised On Virgin Voyages To See If It Was For People Like Me

 Firstly, I should not have worried that my age would be against me on Virgin Voyages, and you should not worry about that.
 I do suspect they will, as with my cruise, attract a slightly lower average age than on other long-established premium lines, but we are not talking decades younger like some had thought.

 Fit though is important.
 I felt I did, but others who really enjoy the classic cruise experience and ships may not.
 Those who prefer some form of dress codes, Main Dining Rooms where they have a regular table, can build a relationship with the same dining staff, and have more classic menus rather than having to book and navigate regional and themed speciality dining every night and where activities are less fitness and wellness focused may not find this a good match.
 Though, this is not just an age but preference thing.

-I liked the dining options, I enjoyed the fitness focus, I liked the modern twists in shows and entertainment, and I liked the energy.
+I liked the dining options and I enjoyed the fitness focus.
+I liked the modern twists in shows and entertainment, and I liked the energy.
 And, that I did not have to be a party animal to have a good time on the line.

 I’m not sure if that is what being “young at heart” is, but it worked for me.

 ABOUT TIPS FOR TRAVELLERS